varamsky/learn-java8/src/main/java/InterviewQuestions/Java.md

 20. Can we override a static method?
     - No, we cannot override static methods because method overriding is based on dynamic binding at runtime and the static methods are bonded using static binding at compile time.

+21. What will happen if we try to compile and run below program?
+    ```java
+    interface Foo{ int x = 10;}

+    public class Test {
+     public static void main(String[] args) {
+        Foo.x = 20;
+        System.out.println(Foo.x);
+     }
+    }
+    ```
+    A. Prints 10<br>
+    B. Prints 20<br>
+    C. Compile Time Error<br>
+    D. Runtime error because Foo.x is final.
+    - Correct Answer: C
+      - By default, any field of the interface is public, static, and final.
+So we can’t change it, hence compile-time error at the statement Foo.x = 20;.

+22. What are the valid statements for static keyword in Java?<br>
+    A. We can have static block in a class.<br>
+    B. The static block in a class is executed every time an object of class is created.<br>
+    C. We can have static method implementations in interface.<br>
+    D. We can define static block inside a method.
+    - Correct Answers: A, C
+    - We can have static block in a class, it gets executed only once when class loads.
+    - From java 8 onwards, we can have static method implementations in interfaces.

+23. Can we use object to call a static method?
+    - Yes, you can use an object to call static methods in Java, but it is generally NOT recommended.
+    - ```java
+      public class UseObjectToCallStaticMethod {
+          static void staticMethod(){
+              System.out.println("static method");
+          }
+          public static void main(String agrs[]) {
+              UseObjectToCallStaticMethod obj = new UseObjectToCallStaticMethod();
+              UseObjectToCallStaticMethod.staticMethod(); // prints "static method"
+              obj.staticMethod(); // prints "static method"
+              obj.test();
+          }

+          void test(){
+              this.staticMethod(); // prints "static method"
+          }
+      }
+      ```

+24. What will be output of the below program?
+    ```java
+        public class Test {
+            public static void main(String[] args) {
+                Subclass s1 = new Subclass();
+                s1.foo(); // line 6
+                Super s = new Subclass();
+                s.foo(); // line 8
+            }
+        }

+        class Super {
+            private void foo() {
+                System.out.println("Super");
+            }
+        }

+        class Subclass extends Super {
+            public void foo() {
+                System.out.println("Subclass");
+            }
+        }
+    ```
+    A. Compile time error at line 6<br>
+    B. Compile time error at line 8<br>
+    C. Compile time error at both line 6 and 8<br>
+    D. Works fine and prints “Subclass” two times.
+    - Correct Answer: B
+      - Compile time error at line 8 because Super class foo() method is private.
+The error message is The method foo() from the type Super is not visible.

+25. What will be the output of below program?
+    ```java
+        import java.io.IOException;
+        public class Test {
+            public static void main(String[] args) {
+                try {
+                    throw new IOException("Hello");
+                } catch (IOException | Exception e) {
+                    System.out.println(e.getMessage());
+                }
+            }
+        }
+    ```
+    A. Compile-time error<br>
+    B. Prints “Hello”<br>
+    C. Runtime Error
+    - Correct Answer: A
+      - Compile-time error as The exception IOException is already caught by the alternative Exception.

+26. Which of the below are unchecked exceptions in java?<br>
+A. RuntimeException<br>
+B. ClassCastException<br>
+C. NullPointerException<br>
+D. IOException
+    - Correct Answer: A, B, C
+      - RuntimeException and its subclasses are unchecked exceptions.
+      - Unchecked exceptions do not need to be declared in a method or constructor’s throws clause.

+27. What will be the output of below program?
+    ```java
+    import java.io.IOException;

+    public class Test {
+        public static void main(String[] args) {
+            try {
+                throw new Exception("Hello ");
+            } catch (Exception e) {
+                System.out.print(e.getMessage());
+            } catch (IOException e) {
+                System.out.print(e.getMessage());
+            } finally {
+                System.out.println("World");
+            }
+        }
+    }
+    ```
+    A. Compile-time error<br>
+    B. Hello<br>
+    C. Hello World<br>
+    D. Hello Hello World<br>
+    - Correct Answer: A
+      - Compile-time error Unreachable catch block for IOException.
+It is already handled by the catch block for Exception.

+28. Which of the following statement(s) are true for java?<br>
+    A. JVM is responsible for converting Byte code to the machine code.<br>
+    B. We only need JRE to run java programs.<br>
+    C. JDK is required to compile java programs.<br>
+    D. JRE does not contain JVM
+    - Correct Answer: A, B, C
+      - JDK is for development purpose whereas JRE is for running the java programs.
+      - JDK and JRE both contains JVM so that we can run our java program.
+      - JVM is the heart of java programming language and provides platform independence.
+        - JRE is the implementation of JVM.
+        - It provides a platform to execute java programs.
+        - JRE consists of JVM, Java binaries, and other classes to execute any program successfully.
+        - JRE does not contain any development tools such as Java compiler, debugger, JShell, etc.
+        - If you just want to execute a java program, you can install only JRE(for example, when deploying the JAR on cloud servers).

+29. Can we have two main methods in a java class?
+  A. Yes
+  B. No
+      - Correct Answer: A
+        - This was a tricky question.
+        - We can have multiple methods having name as “main” in java through method overloading.
+          - ```java
+            public class OverloadStaticMethods {
+                public static void main(String[] args) {
+                    OverloadStaticMethods obj = new OverloadStaticMethods();
+                    obj.main();
+                    OverloadStaticMethods.foo();
+                    OverloadStaticMethods.foo(10);
+                }

+                public static void main(){
+                    System.out.println("main");
+                }

+                public static void foo() {
+                    System.out.println("Test.foo() called ");
+                }

+                public static void foo(int a) {
+                    System.out.println("Test.foo(int) called ");
+                }
+            }
+            ```